 The requirements in this clause shall apply for a UE which is configured with PCell and one PSCell.

-Upon receiving PSCell release in subframe n, the UE shall accomplish the release actions specified in TS 38.331 [2] no later than in subframe n+ TRRC_delay:
+Upon receiving PSCell release in subframe n, the UE shall accomplish the release actions specified in TS 38.331 [2] no later than in subframe n+ TRRC_delay.

-Where
+where

 TRRC_delay is the RRC procedure delay as specified in TS 38.331 [2].